 When refilling AdBlue yourself you must take great care not to spill the solution as it can corrode and otherwise damage car components, particularly those made of aluminium.

 While modern diesel particulate filters are able to capture much of the soot that older diesel engines would have exhausted, they require extremely high combustion temperatures in excess of 1800°C to do so.
 Unfortunately, these high temperatures result in an inadvertent increase in the volume of nitrogen oxides (NOx) generated, which are considered worse for the environment than the sooty particulate matter that DPF technology is designed to reduce.

 Selective catalytic reduction works alongside the DPF to tackle these harmful NOx emissions, injecting DEF into the exhaust pipeline of any diesel vehicle that utilises SCR technology.
 DEF consists of urea and deionized water which the exhaust head converts to ammonia, which in turn reduces the NOx to non-polluting water and nitrogen, lowering the concentration of NOx in the diesel exhaust emitted from the vehicle.

 “AdBlue” is one of a handful of brands of DEF and is a registered trademark of the German Association of the Automotive Industry (VDA).
-It’s generally associated with Volkswagen Group (VAG) brands, such as VW, Audi, Skoda and SEAT.
-Many other manufacturers use diesel exhaust fluid to reduce emissions and comply with Euro 6 regulations – Peugeot, Citroën, and DS Automobiles use “BlueHDI” branded SCR technology, whilst Mercedes-Benz’s use the marketing term “BlueTEC”.
+It’s generally associated with Volkswagen Group (VAG) brands, such as VW, Audi, SEAT and Skoda.
+Many other manufacturers use diesel exhaust fluid to reduce emissions and comply with Euro 6 regulations – Peugeot, Citroën, and DS Automobiles use “BlueHDI” branded SCR technology, while Mercedes-Benz’s use the marketing term “BlueTEC”.